The 2019-20 bushfires had significant impacts on the Victorian community and natural environment.

 What are the next steps?

-Your feedback will be collated and provided to the Panel to inform their considerations and findings.
+Your feedback on the Summary Report will be collated and provided to the Panel to inform their considerations and findings.

 The Panel will also be informed by Traditional Owner knowledge, science and conversations with the community through meetings and consultation.